Sharwanand

-Sharwanand Myneni (born 6 March 1984), known mononymously as Sharwanand, is an Indian actor and producer who primarily works in Telugu films alongside a few Tamil films.
+Myneni Sharwanand (born 6 March 1984), known mononymously as Sharwanand, is an Indian actor and producer who primarily works in Telugu films alongside a few Tamil films.
 He made his acting debut in 2004 with the film Aidho Tareekhu.
+He is the grandson of Myneni Hariprasada Rao.

-For Engeyum Eppodhum (2011), he received SIIMA Award for Best Male Debut - Tamil, he has also won Nandi Special Jury Award for Malli Malli Idi Rani Roju (2015).
+For Engeyum Eppothum (2011), he received SIIMA Award for Best Male Debut - Tamil, he has also won Nandi Special Jury Award for Malli Malli Idi Rani Roju (2015).

-Sharwanand initially acted in films including Prasthanam, Engeyum Eppodhum, Run Raja Run and Malli Malli Idi Rani Roju.
-He then starred in several films including Express Raja, Sathamanam Bhavati and Mahanubhavudu.
+Sharwanand initially acted in films including Prasthanam, Engaeyum Eppothum, Run Raja Run and Malli Malli Idi Rani Roju.
+He then starred in notable films including Express Raja, Shathamanam Bhavati and Mahanubhavudu.

 Early and personal life

 Sharwanand Myneni was born in Vijayawada, Andhra Pradesh to Myneni Vasundhara Devi and Myneni Ratnagiri Vara Prasad Rao, and brought up in Hyderabad, Telangana.
-He did his schooling from The Hyderabad Public School, Begumpet (where he was classmates with Ram Charan and Rana Daggubati) and completed his Bachelor of Commerce (B.Com.) from Wesley Degree College, Secunderabad.
+He did his schooling from The Hyderabad Public School, Begumpet, where he was classmates with Ram Charan and Rana Daggubati.
+He then completed his B.Com from Wesley Degree College, Secunderabad.
 During his college days, Sharwanand was selected as "The Hindu's Best New Face".
 At the age of 17, Sharwanand attended Kishore Namit Kapoor Acting Institute in Mumbai.

 Sharwanand hails from a closely knit business family.
 Ram Pothineni, who is also an actor, is his cousin.
+His family originally hails from Edlalanka near Avanigadda in Diviseema.

-Sharwanand got engaged to Rakshita Reddy, a U.S.-based techie, on 26 January 2023.
-Rakshita is the daughter of Andhra Pradesh High Court lawyer Pasunoor Madhusudhan Reddy and Pasunoor Sudha Reddy.
+Sharwanand got engaged to Rakshita Reddy, a US-based techie and daughter of the Andhra Pradesh High Court lawyer, Pasunoor Madhusudhan Reddy, on 26 January 2023.
+They married on 3 June 2023 in The Leela Palace, in Jaipur.